Whitewood v. Wolf

 Palladino v.
 Corbett

-A federal judge will hear oral arguments in this case seeking respect for marriages performed legally in other states on May 15, 2014.
+A federal judge heard oral arguments in this case seeking respect for marriages performed legally in other states on May 15, 2014.
+In light of the Whitewood ruling, in which a federal judge struck down anti-marriage laws in PA, it is likely that this case will not be ruled on.

 On August 28, 2013, private lawyers, sponsored by the Equality Forum, filed a federal lawsuit on behalf of a same-sex couple married in Massachusetts who sought to have their out-of-state marriage respected by their home state.